milkcircle/milkcircle.github.io/about.md

 I studied Chemical and Physical Biology (with a minor in Math) at Harvard College from 2011 to 2015.
-I'm currently a first-year medical student at Harvard Medical School, where I hope to learn how to reconcile my interests in writing, research, entrepreneurship, and patient care into my future career.
+I'm currently a first-year medical student at Harvard Medical School, where I hope to learn how to reconcile my interests in writing, research, entrepreneurship, and patient care in my future career.
 Outside of school, I like to go to heavy metal concerts, play chess, read, write, and hike.

 About this website: